wxleong/tpm2-cmd-ref/README.md

 The data file binary in hex is "736f6d6520646174610a".
 You will find it in the `pcr.log`.
 -->
 ```
-# extend data to PCR.
+# extend some data to PCR.
 The data will be hashed using the respective PCR’s hash algorithm
 $ echo "some data" > data
 $ tss2_pcrextend -x 23 -i data